Q: Why do you refer to “American English” and “British English”? Surely it should be “American English” and “proper English.”

 Pronunciations and spellings are still evolving in Britain, just as they are in the United States.
 For example, Americans pronounce “herb” with a silent “h,” which is the way Englishmen used to pronounce it.
 Pronunciation has changed in England and now the British pronounce the “h” in “herb.”

 On the other hand, some British speakers still use “an” before words in which the initial “h” is pronounced (as in “hotel”).
 In fact, “a hotel” and “a historic site” are right; “an hotel” and “an historic” are not standard English on either side of the Atlantic.
 Those usages are mere affectations when used by anyone who pronounces “hotel” and “historic” in the standard way with the aitches sounded.
-Since I’ve discussed this issue in my blog as well, I’ll provide the link.
+Since we’ve discussed this issue blog as well, we’ll provide the link.

 Usage too, as you’ve no doubt noticed, can be very different in the US and the UK.

 In Britain, many collective nouns are plural, such as the names of companies, sports teams, government bodies (“Mobil invite you to join them”).
 In the US, the preference is for the singular (“Mobil invites you to join it”).

 Similarly, the use of the singular “they” – as in “If anyone objects, they must be batty” – is more acceptable in Britain than in the US, where such a usage is still widely considered a grammatical error.
 [Note: An updated post on the use of “they” in singular references was published on May 22, 2017.]

 Another usage difference: the distinction between “that” and “which” (a relatively recent phenomenon, from the early 20th century) seems to matter more to Americans than to the British.